tercen/TSON/README.md

 # TSON

-JSON like format for binary serialization.
-Handle typed data.
+TSON, short for Typed JSON, is a binary-encoded serialization of JSON-like document that support javascript typed data.

-# Specification Version 1.0.0
+# Specification Version 1.1.0

 TSON is a binary format in which zero or more key/value pairs are stored as a single entity.
 We call this entity a document.

-The following grammar specifies version 1.0.0 of the TSON standard.
+The following grammar specifies version 1.1.0 of the TSON standard.
 We've written the grammar using a pseudo-BNF syntax.
 Valid TSON data is represented by the document non-terminal.

+# Changes
+## 1.1.0
+- add type null : null ::= "\x00"
+- change type code for cstring, integer, double and bool types
+- add type cstring_list : cstring_list ::= "\x70" list_length (cstring*)

 # Basic Types